Álex Aguinaga

 Álex Darío Aguinaga Garzón (/es/, born 9 July 1969) is an Ecuadorian former professional football player and manager.
 A midfielder during his playing career, he is one of the all-time cap leaders for Ecuador with 109 matches, scoring 23 goals.
 Aguinaga is known as one of the best Ecuadorian men's footballers of all time.
 On the club level, Aguinaga has played for Deportivo Quito, Necaxa, Cruz Azul and LDU Quito.

 Club career

 Necaxa

-Aguinaga spent the majority of his club career at Necaxa, whom he joined in 1989, winning 3 championships with the club.
+Aguinaga spent the majority of his club career at Necaxa, which he joined in 1989, winning three championships with the club.
 In 1999 Aguinaga was crucial for Necaxa's first CONCACAF Champions Cup title.
 Necaxa would go on to participate in the first edition of the FIFA Club World Cup where in the group stage Aguinaga scored against Vasco da Gama, but missed a penalty against Manchester United.
-He scored in the penalty shootout against Real Madrid in the 3rd place match.
+He scored in the penalty shootout against Real Madrid in the third place match.

 He also holds a Mexican passport.
 His grandfather is of Spanish descent.